 NU-Q encourages students to maintain personal fitness and to participate in various NU-Q sports teams, as well as take advantage of the recreational facilities within Education City.
-Northwestern University in Qatar students have access to the Hamad Bin Khalifa University (HBKU) Student Center and the Education City Recreation Center.
-The Student Center has a fitness room with various cardiovascular and strengthening equipment and offers a variety of fitness classes during each semester.
+Northwestern University in Qatar students have access to the Qatar Foundation (QF) Student Center (Multaqa) and the Education City Recreation Center.
+Multaqa has a fitness room with various cardiovascular and strengthening equipment and offers a variety of fitness classes during each semester.
 The Recreation Center offers several fitness classes as well, in addition to a multipurpose gym and a wood-floor gym, mixed and ladies only fitness rooms with exercise bikes, treadmills and other equipment; a weight room; outdoor basketball and tennis courts; a wood-floor aerobics gym; squash courts; a running track and field; an Olympic- size swimming pool; and changing rooms with lockers.

-Counseling, Health, and Wellness
+Counseling and Wellness

 NU-Q recognizes how health is central to the personal, academic and professional success of students.
-NU-Q Counseling, Health, and Wellness (CHW) is a campus resource for all currently enrolled students and its services are free of charge.
-CHW provides confidential short-term counseling to address developmental adjustment concerns as well as chronic mental health issues, crisis counseling, biofeedback therapy, consultations with parents and students, health promotion programming, disability services, administration of student health records and student insurance, coordination of medical leave of absence, and communication with faculty regarding student absences.
+NU-Q Counseling and Wellness is a campus resource for all currently enrolled students and its services are free of charge.
+Counseling and Wellness provides confidential short-term counseling to address developmental adjustment concerns as well as chronic mental health issues, crisis counseling, biofeedback therapy, consultations with parents and students, health promotion programming, disability services, administration of student health records and student insurance, and coordination of medical leave of absence.
 CHW is also able to make referrals to other health-related professionals in the community as needed by students.